To pass this unit, please study the 20 vocabulary words below.

 an intentional subversion caused by forging identities in peer-to-peer networks

-A Sybil attack is named after a famous psychological case study of a woman diagnosed with an identity disorder.
+A Sybil attack is named after the famous psychological case study by Cornelia B. Wilbur of a woman diagnosed with an identity disorder.

 The dark web reporter said that Monero provides anonymity without requiring a tumbler due to its privacy centric design utilizing ring signatures.